Sen. Cruz to Newsmax: Mayorkas 'Flat-Out' Lying About Border

 "First group we encountered was three teenagers, 16 and 17 years old, traveling alone.
 The next group we encountered was about a dozen people, mostly women and children.
 There were two little girls in that group who were both 7 years old.
 They were both unaccompanied minors.

-"They had been brought over by violent drug cartels. ... a couple of weeks earlier Border Patrol had found two little girls, age 5 and 6, who had been violently raped by the drug cartel.
+"They had been brought over by violent drug cartels. ... a couple of weeks earlier, Border Patrol had found two little girls, ages 5 and 6, who had been violently raped by the drug cartel.
 They had to provide medical care because these girls were in really bad shape.
-This is happening every minute of every hour of every day."
+This is happening every minute, of every hour, of every day."

 About NEWSMAX TV: